-Cocteau Twins' Elizabeth Fraser announces first release in 13 years
+Elizabeth Fraser announces first release in 13 years

 - READ MORE: Cocteau Twins – Treasure Hiding: The Fontana Years review

-The Cocteau Twins singer’s last record came in 2009 with the single “Moses”, although she has collaborated with other artists on their own material since then.
+The former Cocteau Twins singer’s last record came in 2009 with the single “Moses”, although she has collaborated with other artists on their own material since then.

 In April, she will share a new five-song EP under the name Sun’s Signature – a new project she has formed with her partner Damon Reece, who has played the drums for Spiritualized among other artists.
 The self-titled EP will feature some familiar tracks to Fraser fans, including the rare 2000 single “Underwater” and two songs she played during a solo appearance at 2012’s Meltdown Festival, “Golden Air” and “Make Lovely The Day”.